Pharm

 2. Ergotamine use in prior 24 hours

-1. Screen for cardiac disease before use!
+1. Screen for cardiovascular disease before use!

 2. Limit to no more than twice weekly